Bangladesh: Import (product-based)

 Tobacco products

-An additional certificate is required for leaf tobacco.
+An additional health certificate is required for leaf tobacco.

 Food products (general)